bipulhf/CSE368_Group_14_Report/README.md

   <li><b>Sensor Accuracy:</b> Ensuring the NPK sensor provides accurate and consistent readings was critical.
 Calibration and testing under different conditions were necessary to validate sensor performance.</li>
   <li><b>Data Transmission:</b> Integrating the MAX485 TTL module with the Arduino Uno required precise configuration to ensure seamless data transmission from the sensor to the microcontroller.</li>
   <li><b>Display Integration:</b> Configuring the I2C module integrated LCD to correctly display the nutrient values involved resolving compatibility issues and ensuring clear visualization of data.</li>
-  <li><b>Power Management:</b> Managing the power consumption of the IoT devices to ensure long-term operation in the field without frequent recharging or replacement of batteries.</li>
+  <li><b>Power Management:</b> Managing the power consumption of the IoT devices to ensure long-term operation in the field without frequent recharging or replacement of batteries.
+Although every NPK sensor states that it is able to operate between 5V to 30V, some sensors need at least 9V to operate.</li>
 </ul>

 <h2 id="app-introduction">Web App</h2>